FouziGit/FouziGit/README.md

-# Welcome to my Github Profile!
+# Welcome to my Github Profile !

 ## About Me
 My name is **Nouh Benzidane**, I am 23 years old and currently an apprenticeship in blockchain engineering.
 My goal is to develop programming skills while working on exciting projects.